sei-international/NemoMod.jl/docs/src/faqs.md

 #### Are there training exercises for NEMO?

-Not yet, but the NEMO team is working on it.
-Exercises will be linked here when they're ready.
+An [introductory training lecture on NEMO and using NEMO with LEAP](https://www.youtube.com/watch?v=RjwtX2eL7tM&list=PLX-Kjcc7K01HvpJxOMfjMS69e2ZAADGso&index=6) is available on the LEAP YouTube Channel.
+The NEMO team is working on NEMO exercises and will link them here when they're ready.

 #### Where should I report problems with NEMO?